client9/client9-website-2017/content/post/css-system-font-stack-serif-palatino-v1.md

 ### Palatino Linotype

-This is windows only.
+This is Windows name for the Palatino font.

 {{< font-sample "font-family: palatino linotype, monospace;" >}}

 ### Palatino

-This is mac only
+This is Mac version of Palatino.

 {{< font-sample "font-family: palatino, monospace;" >}}